colts70/The-Sematic-Stack/README.md

 ---

-## Semantic First-Hop / Deterministic First-Hop Protocol
+HESS / Deterministic First-Hop Protocol
 ### (SFH / DFH Protocol Specification — Human Readable Version · Draft v3.0)

-> **“SFH / DFH is not an AI model and does not compete with models.
+> **“HESS / DFH is not an AI model and does not compete with models.
 > It defines a deterministic semantic first hop — the point at which meaning and provenance are declared before any model inference, retrieval, or reasoning occurs.
 > All existing grounding techniques operate downstream of this hop.”**